tymyrddin/purple/source/docs/ctfs/ot-ics/thm/room-double-strike.md

 constraints of a single VM.

 Difficulty: intermediate to advanced.
-Techniques covered: 8 (trust exploitation), 10 (initial access and lateral movement), 2 (intelligence gathering), 1 (unauthorised state manipulation), destructive payload.
+Techniques covered: trust exploitation, initial access and lateral movement, process intelligence gathering, unauthorised state manipulation, destructive payload.
 Simulator: power-and-light-sim, IEC-104 complete on port 2404, single-process, no Docker.
 Prerequisites: familiarity with port scanning and basic web application interaction.
 Room 1 ("Dead Reckoning") is useful but not required.